DebasishDhal/all-in-one-translation/README.md

 # Logs
 - 27/05/2025 - This app receieved bulk usage, in terms of data size.
 63 requests with input text of size 3.3MB.
 The `https://detectlanguage.com/` API can only support 1MB/day.
 My personal API key was suspeded, making this app dysfunctional.
+- 28/05/2025 - I have removed the need for an external API.
+Using `langdetect` library for the same purpose now.
+No limitations of usage (Theoretically).
 ****************************
 Replication
  - Requirements